OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/ISSB - SASB/README.md

 **Navigate: [Become a partner?](https://github.com/OS-SFT/06-COLLABORATORS-PARTNERS)** **...
 Or ...
 [See the Taxonomy Library?](https://github.com/orgs/OS-SFT/projects/2)**

-# Mapping: ISSB S2 - SASB
+# Mapping: ISSB - SASB

-Pairwise taxonomy mapping between ISSB Exposure Draft S2 and the SASB financial industry classifications.
+Pairwise taxonomy mapping between the ISSB Standards (IFRS) S2 and the SASB financial industry classifications.
 - Taxonomy Files: See files within this repository
-- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/VBThHsOdHCcMwZt3gY0p7QtzJWlX3Odd) to view an interactive version of the taxonomy mapping
+- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/0xCzxhH27q9gl5YntroWjgCjpW561RMb) to view an interactive version of the taxonomy mapping
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Taxonomy%20Mappings%20-%20Double/ISSB%20-%20SASB#further-commentary) for further commentary. **Please note that additional future research on this topic is to added by OS-SFT Contributing Partners.**
 - Link: Use Case(s) - [ADD]